Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4sc_Wnshsos.md

 ### Transcript

-> yeah somebody asked about, we only have one gas in the game right now we can add more i feel like we are it feels it feels weird if we just add one gas to the game, but i i don't know when or what gases we're gonna add or how that would work or if that's gonna change anything significantly i don't think it will, we're gonna have to wait and see you guys
+> yeah somebody asked about, we only have one gas in the game right now we can add more I feel like we are it feels it feels weird if we just add one gas to the game, but- I don't know when or what gases we're gonna add or how that would work or if that's gonna change anything significantly I don't think it will, we're gonna have to wait and see you guys